NishantGupt1/TwitterSentiment/README.md

 # TwitterSentiment
-Twitter Sentiment Analysis built in Python using machine learning
+Twitter Sentiment Analyzer built in Python using sckit-learn - a machine learning library in Python.